enrique-lozano/My-personal-webpage/README.md

 # My personal webapage 💥🚀

 Personal page that I use to make myself known to the world.
-Developed in Vue with TypeScript and Tailwind.
+Developed in Vue with TypeScript, Vite and Tailwind.
 The hosting is done thanks to Firebase.

 ## Run it 💻

 Clone the repo and run `npm i` in the root folder of the project to install the necesary dependencies.
 Then, to run the project type:

 ```
-npm run serve
+npm run dev
 ```

 You can now open the page following the shell instructions, the web will be reloaded with every change that you make.